ndimov/ndimov.github.io/index.md

 Hi!
 I'm Nicholai, and I'm passionate about solving interesting problems, whether it's software engineering, math, or puzzles.

+I spent much of the last year building the 2023 [MIT Mystery Hunt](https://puzzles.mit.edu/) with teammate.
+If you like maps, check out my puzzle [City Placement](https://interestingthings.museum/puzzles/city-placement) (login may be required).
+I'm also the founder and president of the [WU Puzzle Club](https://wustl.presence.io/organization/puzzle-club), where we create and solve crosswords, logic puzzles, and of course puzzle hunts.

-For summer 2022, I am working at Meta in Seattle as a member of the Algorithmic Optimization team.
+Last summer, I worked at Meta in Seattle as a member of the Algorithmic Optimization team, optimizing the allocations of millions of servers.
 I am majoring in Computer Science and Mathematics with a minor in Linguistics at WashU.
-I'm also the founder and president of the [WU Puzzle Club](https://grouporganizer.wustl.edu/organization/wupuzzleclub), where we create and solve crosswords, logic puzzles, and [puzzlehunts](https://en.wikipedia.org/wiki/Puzzle_hunt).